⌘K

 The diatonic chords of E Dorian are: i = Em, ii = F♯m, III = G, IV = A, v = Bm, vi° = C♯°, VII = D. These seven chords belong naturally to the key and are the safest harmonic vocabulary when writing songs in E Dorian.
 Click any chord below to open its full diagram and progressions.

-Dorian shows up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
-Its bright sixth gives a hopeful twist to a minor mood.
+Dorian pops up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
+That bright sixth adds a hopeful edge to an otherwise minor mood.

 Practice tips

-Solo over a minor 7 chord using only the dorian notes; the raised sixth makes phrases sound bright without losing the minor character.
+Solo over a minor 7 chord using only dorian notes.
+That raised sixth makes phrases sound bright without losing the minor character.

-E Dorian appears throughout dorian shows up in jazz standards, modal rock, celtic folk, hip-hop samples and film scores. its bright sixth gives a hopeful twist to a minor mood.
+E Dorian appears throughout dorian pops up in jazz standards, modal rock, celtic folk, hip-hop samples and film scores. that bright sixth adds a hopeful edge to an otherwise minor mood.
 Listening to music in this scale and transcribing short phrases is the fastest way to absorb its sound.

 Once you are comfortable with E Dorian, explore related scales to expand your vocabulary.
 The scales below share notes, modes or tonal centres with E Dorian and are a natural next step in your study.